 Big Read Wichita is an annual literary tradition in south-central Kansas.
 The Library partners with area organizations to read and discuss a single book.
-The selection for fall 2017 was
+The selection for fall 2018 is

 Big Read Wichita is part of the national Big Read, a program of the

 National Endowment for the Arts in partnership with